Universal Analog Computation: Fra\"iss\'e Limits of Dynamical Systems: Categories of dynamical systems

+\begin{example}[Differential equations] Differential analyzers compute by solving (ordinary) differential equations---coming, e.g., from engineering~\cite{Bournez2021, Ulmann2013}.
+As usual~\cite[sec.~6.2]{Teschl2012}, such solutions are, if globally defined, dynamical systems $\Phi : \mathbb{R} \times X \to X$ with $X \subseteq \mathbb{R}^n$ open; or in discrete time steps, $T := \Phi (1, \cdot ) : X \to X$.
+As described by remark~\ref{rmk: zerodimensionalize and compactify}, we can view this dynamics on the Polish space $X$ in the larger, compact and zero-dimensional space $Y$, rendering it a deterministic system in our formal sense. \end{example}

-(2) The training dynamics $T$ of a neural network says how to update the current weights $w$ of the network, when presented with a batch of the training data, to a new choice of weights $w'$.
+\begin{example}[Training dynamics] One may view the training process of a neural network as computing weights for the neural networks with which it solves its task well.
+The training dynamics $T$ takes the current weights $w$ of the network and a batch of the training data, and then produces (using backpropagation) updated weights $w'$.
 Formally, the dynamics is given by stochastic gradient descent, so the choice of batch is not deterministic, hence there are several possible next states $w'$.
-Thus, the training dynamics $T : W \rightrightarrows W$ is a multifunction on the weight space.
+Thus, the training dynamics $T : W \rightrightarrows W$ is a multifunction on the weight space $W$.
+Understanding this dynamics is an important problem in the theory of machine learning~\cite{Saxe2014, Jacot2018}. \end{example}

-(3) Differential analyzers compute by solving differential equations and, as usual~\cite[sec.~6.2]{Teschl2012}, such solutions are, if globally defined, dynamical systems $\Phi : \mathbb{R} \times X \to X$ with $X \subseteq \mathbb{R}^n$ open; or in discrete time steps, $T := \Phi (1, \cdot ) : X \to X$.
-Practically, not much is lost when restricting to a closed and bounded subset of $X$ and deleting the countably many rational vectors: thus yielding a compact, zero-dimensional Polish space.